Attorneys For People Injured By Broken Auto Accident From Chicago Car Accidents

-In addition, rear and side windows are not crafted with the same material as the windshield, and typically cannot withstand high impact forces.
-Broken glass shards from the rear and side windows can fly in nearly every direction during the impact of the crash.
-Victims suffering broken glass injuries are generally defenseless and completely vulnerable when sitting inside the vehicle the time of the collision.
+In addition, rear and side windows are not crafted with the same material as the windshield and typically cannot withstand high impact forces.
+Broken glass pieces from the rear and side windows can fly in nearly every direction during the impact of the crash.
+Victims suffering broken glass injuries are generally defenseless and completely vulnerable when sitting inside the vehicle at the time of the collision.

-Some of the injuries involved include deep level laceration, surface level cut, shock, severed limb, and fatality caused by excessive bleeding.
-Each one specifically include:
+Some of the injuries involved include deep level laceration, skin cuts, shock, severed limb, and fatality caused by excessive bleeding.
+Each one specifically includes:

-- Surface Level Cut– Less severe injuries caused by broken glass are often referred to as surface level cuts.
+- Skin Cuts – Less severe injuries caused by broken glass are often referred to as surface-level skin cuts.
 Surface cuts happen when the skin is torn or cut without penetrating into the deeper body tissue.
 These types of injuries typically require minimal treatment, which might involve wound cleaning, stitches or other methods for stopping the bleeding.

-- Shock – It is highly common for a victim of a car accident to undergo psychological trauma after the collision experience.
+- Shock – It is highly common for a victim of a car accident to experience psychological trauma after the collision.
 This is especially true when victims become aware that some part of their body is bleeding profusely as a result of broken glass injuries.
-A victim in shock causes trauma that is more difficult to control.
+A victim in shock can have a trauma condition that is difficult to control.
 Car crash victims experiencing shock can easily die if the condition is not handled immediately and properly.

 - Severed Limb – Broken glass shards are usually sharp and large enough to penetrate through tissue and bone, completely severing the limb of the victim involved in a car accident.
-Individuals suffering severed arteries are particularly vulnerable to a variety of medical conditions that might require the limb to be amputated.
+Individuals suffering severed arteries are particularly vulnerable to various medical conditions that might require the limb to be amputated.

-- Fatality – Victims often bleed profusely when broken glass shards cut arteries in the leg or neck.
-Death by bleeding can happen in moments, when medical help arrives too late.
+- Fatality – Victims often bleed profusely when broken glass pieces cut arteries in the leg or neck.
+Death by bleeding can happen in moments if medical attention arrives too late.

 After Healing From Initial Cuts Left From Broken Glass: Scarring & Pain

-Many victims that suffer injury from broken glass deal with a variety of health problems after the healing process is complete.
-Broken glass can easily deform or scar the body leaving noticeable reminders of the accident on the face, neck, hands and other parts of the victim’s body.
-When scar tissue is not allowed to heal correctly, the injured party can suffer lifelong pain.
+Many victims who suffer injury from broken glass deal with other health problems after the healing process is complete.
+Broken glass can easily deform or scar the body leaving noticeable reminders that the accident left a mark on the face, neck, hands and other parts of the victim’s body.
+When scar tissue is not allowed to heal correctly, the injured party can suffer lifelong debilitating pain.

 Legal Options For People Who Have Been Injured By Broken Windshields or Windows in Chicago Auto Accidents